JingHuaMan/pintos/README.md

 #### Rationale

-I have thought about just making `all_list`  to replace `sleeping_list`, because all alive threads are natually in `all_list`, then if this design is taken, there will be no needs to insert put sleeping threads in another place.
+I have thought about just making `all_list`  to replace `sleeping_list`, because all alive threads are naturally in `all_list`, then if this design is taken, there will be no needs to insert put sleeping threads in another place.

 However, this function `thread_foreach()`, which is used for traversing all threads, is not always safe.